votnhan/VN_celeb_face_recognition/readme.md

    -v val.json` to create two JSON files indicating images for training and validation respectively.

-3. Run `python find_embedding.py -d train -bz 64 -o train_emb` to calculate
+3. Run `python3 find_embedding.py -d train -bz 64 -o train_emb` to calculate
    embedding vectors for all images in training set of dataset.

-4. Run `python train.py -c cfg/train_cfg_emb_classify.json` to train MLP model classifying embedding with default setting.
+4. Run `python3 train.py -c cfg/train_cfg_emb_classify.json` to train MLP model
+   classifying embedding with default setting.
 After training, checkpoints and logs in this process are saved in folders `saved/models/run_id` and `saved/logs/run_id` respectively.
 Note that `run_id` is automatically generated when running instructions and it